Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling

 \linesparpage{25} \allowdisplaybreaks[4] \begin{singlespace}

 \end{singlespace}

 Bayesian methods have received increasing attention in medical research, where sensitivity analysis of prior distributions is essential.
 Such analyses typically require the evaluation of the posterior distribution of a parameter under multiple alternative prior settings.
-When the posterior distribution of the parameter of interest cannot be derived analytically, the standard approach is to re-fit the Markov chain Monte Carlo (MCMC) algorithm for each setting, which incurs substantial computational costs.
+When the posterior distribution of the parameter of interest cannot be derived analytically, the standard approach is to re-fit the model using Markov chain Monte Carlo (MCMC) for each setting, which incurs substantial computational costs.
 This issue is particularly relevant in tipping-point analysis, in which the posterior must be evaluated across gradually changing degrees of borrowing.
 Sampling-importance resampling (SIR) provides an efficient alternative by approximating posterior samples under new settings without MCMC re-fitting.
-However, to our knowledge , its utility has not been evaluated in scenarios involving repeated MCMC---such as tipping-point analysis---or in the application of complex Bayesian models.
-In this study, we re-evaluate the utility of SIR through two case studies: one involving tipping-point analysis under external data borrowing and another involving sensitivity analysis for a nonparametric Bayesian model in meta-analysis.
-These examples demonstrate that SIR can significantly reduce computational costs while maintaining a reasonable approximation accuracy.
+Despite its potential computational advantages, the practical performance of SIR in repeated prior-sensitivity analyses, including tipping-point analysis, and in complex Bayesian models used in medical research has not been sufficiently illustrated.
+In this study, we illustrate the practical utility of SIR through two case studies: one involving tipping-point analysis under external data borrowing and another involving sensitivity analysis for a Bayesian nonparametric model in meta-analysis.
+In both examples, SIR substantially reduced computation time and produced posterior summaries similar to those obtained by MCMC re-fitting.

 {\bf Key words}: Bayesian method; Markov chain Monte Carlo; prior sensitivity; sampling importance resampling algorithm; tipping-point analysis